wkrueger/nextpress/docusaurus/docs/context.md

 })()
 ```

 `getContext` sets ups contexts in a separate file in order to provide an easy access singleton.
 Typing `getContext` anywhere may kick in the default import.
-Edit `context.ts` in oder to add other preset contexts or your own custom.
+Edit `context.ts` in oder to add other preset contexts or your own.

 ```ts
 import { ContextFactory } from "@proerd/nextpress/lib/context"